puppetlabs/puppet_metrics_dashboard/README.md

 ## Description

-This module is used to configure grafana, telegraf, and influxdb to consume metrics from Puppet service.
+This module is used to configure grafana and influxdb to consume metrics from Puppet services.
+By default the metrics collection is done by another service called telegraf.

+These services can all run on a single server by applying the base class.
+You also have the option to use the [included defined types](#profile-defined-types) to configure telegraf on each of your Puppet infrastructure components
+(master,compilers, puppetdb, postgres server) and the metrics will be stored on another server running grafana and influxdb.
+In environments where there is an existing grafana / influxdb instance, the later option probably makes the most sense.

-You have the option of getting metrics from any or all of three of these methods:
+You have the option of collecting metrics using any or all of these methods:

+* Through telegraf, which polls several of Puppet's metrics endpoints (recommended)
 * Through Archive files from the [puppetlabs/puppet_metrics_collector](https://forge.puppet.com/puppetlabs/puppet_metrics_collector) module
 * Natively, via Puppetserver's [built-in graphite support](https://puppet.com/docs/pe/2019.0/getting_started_with_graphite.html#task-7933)
-* Through telegraf, which polls several of Puppet's metrics endpoints

 ## Setup